GitHubDragonFly/HTML_CSS_JS/README.md

    - They do allow some mouse control, with `wheel` serving as zoom in/out and `left-button click/drag` to rotate the image
    - Background image supported formats are PNG, JPEG, SVG, BMP and GIF while selecting non-image file will reset the background
    - Either an OBJ file alone or both MTL/OBJ files or MTL/OBJ/JPG(PNG) files can be loaded at the dialog screen
+   - If the MTL file requires textures then you have to select and load them, otherwise check the console output for errors
    - Only a PLY file alone can be loaded at the dialog screen
    - GUI has lights marked as DL, HL and AL (directional, hemisphere and ambient)
    - XYZ positions of DL and HL can be changed while DL also allows changing its intensity